STRICTA: Structured Reasoning in Critical Text Assessment for Peer Review and Beyond: Paper Assessment as

+\textbf{Tools and Guidelines} The annotation study was conducted in two stages, \textsc{junior} and \textsc{senior}, based on participants' academic expertise.
+Both stages used the same guidelines, setups, and annotation interfaces.
+We converted the graphical workflow into a sequential questionnaire, ordered topologically and matching the paper structure.
+This ensured that prior answers required as inputs were available at each step.
+The CARE annotation platform \cite{zyska-etal-2023-care} was customized to guide annotators through the assessment.
+Each step included the reasoning prompt, an example, and relevant prior answers or paper text as input.
+Participants received guidelines and a training session before the study (see Appendix \ref{ssec:annotation_study}).

+\textbf{Annotation Study} In the \textsc{junior} stage, the annotation setup was validated within a university course, where $36$ postgraduate students in the biomedical field participated voluntarily.
+After minor changes to the guidelines and annotator training, the \textsc{senior} stage involved $8$ further doctoral and postdoctoral researchers in the biomedical field, as well as $2$ postgraduate students who received dedicated training in biomedical paper assessment.\footnote{We report the annotator compensation in Section \nameref{sec:ethics}.} After the study, we post-processed the \textsc{junior} data to filter out low-quality items (see Appendix \ref{ssec:annotation_study}).

+\textbf{Dataset} The resulting dataset consists of a \textsc{junior} subset with $4$ annotated papers and a \textsc{senior} subset covering $18$ papers.
+At least three annotators have annotated each paper and workflow step; $11$ papers have annotations by five different annotators.
+The amount of annotations per paper aligns with prior work on measuring human variability in a task \cite{giulianelli2023variability}, which we rely on during analysis in Section \ref{sec:analysis}.
+Additionally, we validate that the dataset size is sufficient for the purposes of our study using statistical analysis and report the details in Appendix \ref{ssec:underlying_papers}.
+The resulting dataset uniquely supports the empirical study of human decision-making and reasoning grounded in text.
+Our analysis provides a template for examining any \stricta~problem, demonstrating the framework's versatility.
+Basic statistics for the dataset are presented in Table \ref{tab:quantities}.

-\paragraph{Boolean Decision SCM} To support the analysis, we also construct a condensed version of the workflow that consists only of the boolean variables while maintaining causal ancestry relations.
-Working on boolean variables makes standard causal estimation methods tractable.
+\textbf{Boolean Decision SCM} To support the analysis, we construct a condensed version of the workflow that consists only of the boolean variables while maintaining causal ancestry relations.
+Working on Boolean variables makes standard causal estimation tractable.
 We approximate structural equations with Gaussian Process classifiers \cite{rasmussen2006gps}.
-Appendix \ref{ssec:factors} provides details and reports on the goodness of fit.
+Appendix \ref{ssec:factors} provides details.